IT Support

 Is a managed service provider the same as outsourced IT?

 They are closely related but not identical.
-Outsourced IT is a broad term that can include one-off projects or ad-hoc support.
-A managed service provider specifically refers to a company that provides ongoing, proactive IT management under a formal service agreement.
-The relationship is continuous and the provider takes long-term responsibility for your IT environment.
+Outsourced IT is a broad term that can cover one-off projects or ad-hoc support.
+A managed service provider specifically provides ongoing, proactive IT management under a formal service agreement, with defined responsibilities and performance standards.

-Do small businesses really need a managed service provider?
+Do I need a managed service provider for my small business?

 Ready to protect your business?